 Right now, there are children living in non-family-based residential care who desperately want and deserve the emotional warmth and security of a home and family.

-UnitingCare is seeking a special brand of foster carer, prepared to devote time and energy to become a life-changer to a child or siblings aged six to 12.
+UnitingCare is seeking a special brand of foster carer, prepared to devote time and energy to become a life-changer to children aged six and above.
 UnitingCare needs more carers from all walks of life, religions and cultures to provide homes for this older age group.

 Who we need